Note

 viewer = bsprite.transform(template, javascript="js", html="html", library="bsprite")

-can be called directly to insert the viewer inside
+The object viewer can be called directly to insert the viewer inside

 a jupyter notebook: